 Representing the educational establishment’s view on how schools are expected to uphold the wellbeing of their students, Amanda Spielman, Her Majesty’s Chief Inspector, Ofsted, presents The art of the possible, before a number of headteachers, educators and students discuss the quotidian challenges of delivering and receiving lessons and support.
 These participants represent a variety of schools, from the Bethlem & Maudsley Hospital School (Headteacher Dr John Ivens), through the Leathersellers’ Federation of Schools in south London (Paula Ledger, Executive Headteacher), to technical colleges (Douglas Mitchell, Principle of Ashcroft Technology Academy in Putney, London).

-The case against in this debate is presented by Stephen Scott, Professor of Child Health and Behaviour, Institute of Psychiatry, Psychology ad Neuroscience, King's College London and Kathryn Pugh, former Deputy Head of Mental Health in NHS England, leading the Children and Young People’s Mental Health Programme.
+The case against in this debate is presented by Stephen Scott, Professor of Child Health and Behaviour, Institute of Psychiatry, Psychology ad Neuroscience, King's College London.
+He will be joined by Kathryn Pugh, former Deputy Head of Mental Health in NHS England, leading the Children and Young People’s Mental Health Programme.
 Moving away from later intervention in favour of acting to support children while they are still very young is by necessity going to put a strain on limited resources.
 Is there strong enough evidence, gained from carefully measured and assessed outcomes, to justify early intervention?

 This debate is inevitably going to spark some lively discussion among the audience, which will no doubt continue long after the closing address.
 This past year has been unparalleled in its disruption of the national education programme for all ages.
 Optimists will say that the Covid-19 crisis has shone a light on a mental health emergency that has been brewing in our educational establishments long before the pandemic.
 Before the pandemic it was estimated that three children in every classroom suffer from some diagnosable mental health problem (Alexia Adrianopoulos, Young Minds), and a mid-pandemic survey from NHS Digital suggests that this number could have increased to one in six children.
 Intervening early in this worrying state of affairs would appear to be a very healthy way forward.